- 10 ECTS

 - The candidate is capable of applying his/her knowledge in different courses.

 - The candidate is capable of understanding and analyzing problems related to abstract algebra, combinatorics and graph theory.

 After the course, the students should acquire:

-* Logic, proofs, sets, algorithms, combinatorics, discrete probabilities
+* Logic, proofs, sets, algorithms, induction and recursion, combinatorics, discrete probabilities

 * Finite-state machines, Turing machines